forderud/AppWebStream/README.md

 # AppWebStream
 [Windows Media Foundation](https://msdn.microsoft.com/en-us/library/ms694197.aspx)-based sample code for streaming an application window to a web browser.
-The video is encoded H.264 stream inside a fragmented MPEG4 container.
+The video is encoded as a H.264 stream inside a fragmented MPEG4 container.
 The byte-stream is modified as described in https://stackoverflow.com/questions/49429954/mfcreatefmpeg4mediasink-does-not-generate-mse-compatible-mp4 to make it Media Source Extensions (MSE) compatible, so that it can be received by any modern web browser with minimal client-side buffering.

 ### Getting started
 ![screenshot](screenshot.png)